 Shock doctor sports work with the athlete’s interest at heart, and it is a leading sports equipment manufacturer.

 Designed for both youth and amateurs these mouthpieces fit correctly over the braces offering a snug and comfortable fit.
 It also has a quick-release helmet tether.

-The mouthguard will amaze you with its advanced leads regarding performance and protection both to your teeth and braces.
+This Shock Doctor mouthguard will amaze you with its advanced levels regarding performance and protection both to your teeth and braces.

-SISU mouthguards Aero 1.6mm custom fit sports mouthguard for youth/adults
+SISU mouthguards Aero 1.6mm custom fit sports mouthguard in both youth adult size fits

 This mouth protector provides maximum dental protection for individuals from the age of 11 upwards.

 It is only 1.6mm thick making it thinner than other conventional sports mouthguards, which ensures comfort and convenience.

 It allows for smooth talking, breathing and drinking, vital for athletes partaking in fast-paced sports and as a result we found this to be an excellent football mouthguard.

 It is made with Diffusix technology which allows it to distribute any impacted absorbed during contact.